Arkham Asylum: A Serious House on Serious Earth: Sequel

-In other media

-In the film Batman Begins (2005), Jonathan Crane's entrance to the Arkham Asylum's cellar with Rachel Dawes mirrors the Joker's own entrance with Batman in the novel.
-The novel was cited as an inspiration by Heath Ledger while preparing for his role of the Joker in the sequel The Dark Knight (2008).
+The novel was cited as an inspiration by Heath Ledger while preparing for his role of the Joker in the film The Dark Knight (2008).

 Batman: Bad Blood director Jay Oliva expressed an interest to make an animated film adaptation of Arkham Asylum: A Serious House on Serious Earth, but Oliva departed from Warner Bros.
 Animation in 2017 before such an adaptation could be made.

 The game Batman: Arkham Asylum is loosely based on the comic, which follows a similar premise and also shares the same name.
 Although it was deemed an "ungamable graphic novel" by creative director Sefton Hill, its tone and psychological edge were a primary influence on the game.
 Additionally, the new warden of Arkham, Quincy Sharp, believes himself to be the reincarnation of Amadeus Arkham, and makes frequent reference to the history outlined in the comic, including Amadeus's mother's dementia, the murder of his wife and daughter by Martin Hawkins, and Amadeus' murder of Hawkins.
 Under this delusion, Sharp "haunts" the mansion and recreates several tableaux which appear in the comic, including the cell in which Amadeus inscribed his name into the floor.